Goals

 1. Do not violate any legal laws.
 Don’t be evil.
 Chingari retains the right to pursue legal action if “Responsible Disclosure” is not followed.

-3. For testing for vulnerabilities, use your own account.
-Testing should not violate any laws or access data of other users without their explicit approval.
+2. For testing for vulnerabilities, use your own account.
+Testing should not violate any laws or access the data of other users without their explicit approval.